Waddington International Airshow

-The Waddington International Airshow was an air show which took place annually at RAF Waddington in Lincolnshire, UK between 1995 and 2014.
+The Waddington International Airshow was an airshow which took place annually at RAF Waddington in Lincolnshire, England, between 1995 and 2014.

 Inauguration in 1995

-The first RAF Waddington International Air Show was staged at RAF Waddington in 1995, after the event was moved down from RAF Finningley - a Royal Air Force (RAF) station located east of Doncaster (now Robin Hood Airport Doncaster Sheffield) which was closed down in 1995.
-Over the following years the RAF Waddington International Air Show developed into the largest of all RAF air shows.
-It took place on the first weekend in July, attracting over 140,000 visitors and representatives of Air Forces from all round the world.
-The main purpose of the show was to raise public awareness and understanding of the RAF and its role today.
-Eighty five percent (85%) of all proceeds from the event were distributed to the two main Service charities; the RAF Benevolent Fund and the RAF Association; the remaining 15% donated to local worthy causes.
-Since the inaugural year 1995 the Air Show has raised almost £3 million for Service and local charities.
+The first RAF Waddington International Airshow was staged at RAF Waddington in 1995, after the event was moved south from RAF Finningley; a now former Royal Air Force (RAF) station located east of Doncaster (now known as Robin Hood Airport Doncaster Sheffield) which was closed in 1995.
+Over the following years, the RAF Waddington International Airshow developed into the largest of all RAF airshows.
+It took place on the first weekend in July, attracting over 140,000 visitors and representatives of air forces from all round the world.
+The main purpose of the show was to raise public awareness and understanding of the Royal Air Force, and its role today.
+Eighty five percent (85%) of all proceeds from the event were distributed to the two main Service charities; the RAF Benevolent Fund (RAFBF) and the RAF Association (RAFA); the remaining 15% donated to local worthy causes.
+Since the inaugural year 1995, the Airshow has raised almost £3 million for Service and local charities.

 2010

-The 2010 Air Show took place over the weekend of 3 and 4 July.
-The main themes being 90 years since the first ever RAF air show, at RAF Hendon, 70th anniversary of the Battle of Britain and 35 years of Airborne Early Warning.
+The 2010 Airshow took place over the weekend of 3 and 4 July.
+The main themes being 90 years since the first ever RAF airshow, at RAF Hendon, 70th anniversary of the Battle of Britain and 35 years of Airborne Early Warning.
 The flying display included Vulcan XH558, many regular exhibitors and aircraft but also display teams that had never been to Waddington before, including the Turkish Stars, the Czech Saab JAS 39 Gripen and Aero L-159 ALCA display.

 2011

-The 2011 Air Show took place on 2 and 3 July, with the theme of Air Power - Past, Present and Future.
+The 2011 Airshow took place on 2 and 3 July, with the theme of Air Power - Past, Present and Future.
 Several indoor and outdoor exhibitions reflected this theme, including a new audio-visual experience in the main exhibition hangar.
 Visitors learned about the RAF's current operations abroad, the RAF's equipment and the RAF's personnel, devoted to their roles within the RAF.
 The USAF Display Team, The Thunderbirds, also took part.
 Displays included the Red Arrows, Team Viper, Belgian F-16 solo, Avro Vulcan XH558 and the Royal Jordanian Falcons as well as many others.

 Ground displays included over 100 aircraft, 250 trade stands, two exhibition hangars and the Military Village concept where all services display, the Waddington SERE (Survive, Evade, Resist, Extract) School display with its close RNLI association.
 Many clubs also featured in the Village demonstrating the diversity of hobbies and interests available to RAF personnel today.